Why do some transformations fail?

 Transforming an inefficient or poor quality process is like sowing grass without weeding first.

-The inefficiencies of the old process are mixed up with value added activities; people will resist change that doesn’t recognise and addresses poor working practices. [for example, if the current system produces a report that someone then has to hack about – don’t duplicate the report]
+People resist change that fails to recognise and address true working practices.
+For example, if the current system produces a list that someone has to hack about – don’t duplicate the report.

-The inefficiencies of the old process throw up risks and issues that shouldn’t exist, ignoring these obstacles always bites the transformation team in the tenders. [for example, the dispatch team must keep the obsolete printer in the corner because they use perforated paper for shipping documents, so it has to be network connected]
+Ignoring obstacles always bites the change team in the tenders.
+For example, dispatch must keep the obsolete printer in the corner because they use perforated paper for shipping documents.
+So it has to be network connected.

-Transform often means automation, and anything computer driven is unforgiving of variation.
-Every discrepancy found during the design phase adds to the pile of change requests. [search on-line for ‘IT project horror stories’ and pick your own favourite example]
+Finding these variations during the design phase adds to the pile of change requests.
+Search on-line for ‘IT project horror stories’ and pick your favourite example.

-- Established consistency – everyone does it the same way, every time
+- Consistency – everyone does it the same way, every time.

-- Built in efficiency – waste is removed, be that a report no-one reads or reducing rework
+- Efficiency – no waste be eliminating a report no-one reads or reducing rework.

-It takes a lot of guts to do a project this way, it starts slowly and deals with detail.
-It is so much more exciting to take the approach of the hare.
-Dive in, firefight our way to the end and then let someone else plan the remediation programme.
-However, the hare can be overtaken and so can transformation projects that target inefficient activities without a sound change methodology.
+It takes a lot of guts to run a project this way.
+It starts slowly and deals with detail.
+Would you rather take the approach of the hare?
+Dive in, firefight to the end, then repeat on the remediation programme.
+Remember, the hare can be overtaken and so can transformation projects without a sound change method.